Dr Jonathan Rayner

 My current research centres on connections between cinema and landscape and the representation of navies, naval combat and naval history on film.
 From my PhD onwards my interests also include Australasian cinema (particularly Australian Gothic), genre films and auteur studies.

-In 2005, I was awarded a six-month Caird Senior Research Fellowship at the National Maritime Museum at Greenwich, during which this research was extended to include the Museum's archive of documentary and actuality films on naval matters.
+In 2005, I was awarded a six-month Caird Senior Research Fellowship at the National Maritime Museum at Greenwich, during which my research on naval films research was extended to include the Museum's archive of documentary and actuality films on naval matters.

 With Prof. Graeme Harper I co-edited a collection of essays on the presence and significance of landscapes in national cinemas worldwide.
-This collection was published and launched with an international conference in Sheffield in 2010, and a further volume of papers from this event is due to appear in 2013.
+This collection, Cinema and Landscape: Film and Cultural Geography, was published and launched with an international conference in Sheffield in 2010, and a further volume of papers from this event, Film Landscapes: Cinema, Environment and Visual Culture, appeared in 2013.

 I teach in the areas of my research interests: Australian Cinema; New Zealand Cinema; Hollywood Cinema; genre studies; auteur criticism; naval films and history; and Japanese Cinema.

-My core literature teaching commitments are to the Lit 2000 Genre module.
-The majority of my teaching time is devoted to Film Studies at levels 1, 2 and 3, offering modules devoted to European Silent Cinema and Film Authorship.
-I convene the Introduction to Cinema and Classical Hollywood modules at level 1, and I also convene the MA in International Cinema.
+My core literature teaching commitments are to the LIT 2000 Genre module.
+The majority of my teaching time is devoted to Film Studies at levels 1 and 3, offering modules devoted to European Silent Cinema and Film Authorship.
+I convene the Introduction to Cinema and Hollywood Cinema modules at level 1, and I also convene the MA in International Cinema.

 I welcome applications from researchers working on film, particularly in my research areas.
 I have supervised film studies PhD students in British, European, American and Japanese cinema and maritime films.

-- The Cinema of Michael Mann (Wallflower, forthcoming 2013)
+- The Cinema of Michael Mann (Columbia UP 2013)

 - Cinema and Landscape co-edited with Graeme Harper (Intellect, 2010)